-Join us for our First Friday Gallery Night in Ithaca for a virtual or traditional walkable tour of Downtown Ithaca Art Galleries from 5-8 pm.
+Join us for our First Friday Gallery Night in Ithaca for a traditional walkable tour of Downtown Ithaca Art Galleries from 5-8 pm.
 Gallery Night is a monthly community celebration of creativity and art.
 Throughout the evening, you will be able to explore local galleries, art houses, businesses, performances, demonstrations, and screenings.
 Artists vary from local, national, and international.
 Gallery Night is free and open to the public and takes place in and around downtown Ithaca.

 9. Take a Stroll in the Cornell Botanic Gardens

 Slow down and stroll through the Cornell Botanic Gardens and explore seasonal highlights.
 The Cornell Botanic Gardens are free and open to the public year-round.
 A perfect destination to reconnect with nature at a leisurely pace.
 During your visit, interactive garden maps will help you find natural areas, gardens, waterfalls, overlooks, and outdoor sculptures.
 If you do not feel like walking, a fun way to experience the land is by bicycle.

 Here is a fresh experience, visit Indian Creek farm for u-pick, fresh donuts, or already harvested fruits and vegetables from their farm stand.
 Visiting the farm is a great activity to share with friends and family while enjoying the last few days of summer before fall kicks in.
 Indian Creek Farm is only three minutes from downtown Ithaca and offers plenty of space, tables, and grills for a hassle-free day.
 Escape the city feelings and wander through acres of land picking delicious apples, jalapeños, peaches, and more!